harshitjaindev/dtr-roster/README.md

 ** Request headers
-(We need to add first two parameters in all APIs request header.
+(We need to add first two parameters in all API's request header.
 Authorization header is needed for accessing the APIs except the login and register APIs):

 | **Key**           | **Value**
 |----------------	|------------------	        |